Shibinrajts/Brain-Tumor-Segmentation-using-OpenCV/README.md

 🤝 Contributions
 Feel free to open issues or submit pull requests for improvements, new architectures, or additional post-processing steps!

-📄 License
-This project is released under the MIT License.
-See LICENSE for details.

-yaml
-Copy
-Edit
+🔒 License This project is for educational and research purposes only.
+Not for clinical use without medical approval.
 ---

 ## `requirements.txt`